Table of Contents

 Sure, walking is great and all.
 But what if you don’t wanna?
 Imagine if your rollator also functioned as a transport chair…

-Weighing 22 pounds and measuring 24 inches wide this is a sturdy walker that’s still nimble enough to navigate around most standard homes with ease.
+Weighing 22 pounds and measuring 24 inches wide this is a sturdy that’s still nimble enough to navigate around most standard homes with ease.
 It’s a little on the heavy side compared to some of the other walkers we’ve looked at, but most people won’t have too much trouble with it.

 Why we like it: